 Who can visit, and when

 To assure patient comfort and privacy, our patients and their nurses define each patient’s personal visiting hours.
 We ask our patients to select two support partners who may visit at any time, 24 hours a day.
 Support partners may even stay with patients during some procedures.
 Other visitors are welcome to visit whenever it is convenient for the patient.
+South Shore hospital does not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.
 Visiting hours may be limited due to the patient’s medical condition, need for rest, or wish for privacy.

 Visitors should be 12 years or older.
 Younger children are susceptible to infection and, even if supervised by an adult, may be disruptive to other patients.
 Children under 16 years of age may not visit our Maternity Center unless they are siblings of the newborn.